cwi-dis/igor/doc/schema.md

 ## identities

-Stores identifying information about people, such as the identity of their cellphone or login information for clould-based health data storage.
+Stores identifying information about people, such as the identity of their cellphone or login information for cloud-based health data storage.

 As an example: